browniefed/react-native-animation-book/README.md

+# React Native Animation Book

-# THIS IS A WORK IN PROGRESS!!!
+## THIS IS A WORK IN PROGRESS

 If you would like to see specific things let me know.